Yates Lime Sulfur - Concentrate

 July is the month when most roses are pruned.
 There are a few exceptions, including certain old fashioned roses, as well as banksia and many weeping standards, which should be pruned after they flower in spring.

-For all other roses, now is the time to remove dead, old or diseased wood, shorten healthy branches to promote new growth and keep your roses a manageable size and shape.
+For all other roses, now's the time to remove dead, old or diseased wood, shorten healthy branches to promote new growth and keep your roses a manageable size and shape.

 So let’s get into it.
-Just like a good cook, before pruning it’s wise to gather ingredients and tools before you start.
+Just like a good cook, it’s wise to gather ingredients and tools before you start.

-1. Remove any weak, spindly, criss-crossing or dead stems at the base of the shoot/stem.
-If it’s an established bush, look critically at the stems and remove some of old, woody canes by sawing them cleanly off at the base.
+1. Remove any weak, spindly, criss-crossing or dead stems, cutting at the base of the shoot/stem.
+If it’s an established bush, look critically at the stems and remove the oldest, thickest woody canes, by sawing them cleanly off at the base.
+Dead wood stays dead, so it doesn't hurt to remove it.

-2. Prune remaining canes back to one-third, cutting just above a bud on the outside of the stem, angling your cut so that it faces outwards.
-New growth will come from this bud, so it’s important that it heads in a good direction.
+2. Prune about one-third of the length off the remaining green canes, cutting 5-7mm above a bud on the outside of the stem, angling your cut at 45°.
+Always choose a bud that faces outwards.
+The new growth will come from this bud, so plan ahead and it will head off in a favourable direction.

 4. Stand back and take a good look at the rose.
 Does the remaining wood seem healthy and vigorous?
 Is the centre of the bush nice and open so that the sun and air can get right into it?
 Complete any tidying up that’s necessary.

-6. Add a good layer of organic mulch, like pea straw or lucerne around the bush, taking care to avoid direct contact with the rose trunk.
+7. Add a good layer of organic mulch, like pea straw or lucerne around the base of the bush, taking care to avoid direct contact with the rose trunk.

 Share